michaelmelanson/pinhole/README.md

 Pinhole's client uses [Dear Imgui](https://github.com/ocornut/imgui) for rendering its views.
 When the client receives a **`Render`** message, it updates its _current document_ and from then on renders that document on each frame.

-## Future plans
+## Future plans and open questions

-* Transport level security (TLS) to get HTTPS-like encryption and security.
+* Add Transport level security (TLS) to get HTTPS-like encryption and security.
 * Embed an extension language so servers can be written in e.g. Javascript?
 * Consider a different view layer?
 Dear Imgui is interesting but it's not as powerful as HTML / CSS.
+* How should storage be sent on page navigations?
+The server should be able to ask which keys it cares about, like for actions.
+But how should the client find out about this?